Chicano rock: Chicano/Latino Punk

 Alice Bag is an example of a punkera that typifies the punk scene of the late 1970s.
 Born as Alicia Armendariz, she went by Alice Bag (also Alice Phallus, and Alice Douchbag) as her stage name.
-Armendariz's Chicana experience influenced her music career as projected her unrelenting emotions through punk music.
+Armendariz's Chicana experience influenced her music career as projected her unrelenting emotions through her punk music.
 Her music reflects an accumulated rage evolved from being made fun of for not speaking proper English and having to witness domestic violence at a young age.
 She used her painful childhood experience as empowerment in the male-dominated field of punk rock with her female lead band, Bags.
-Alice and the Bags are known to be responsible for "co-creating the first wave of California punk alongside the likes of Black Flag, X, the Germs, Phranc (then in Catholic Discipline), and women that came to be known as the Go-Go's."
+Alice and The Bags are known to be responsible for "co-creating the first wave of California punk alongside the likes of Black Flag, X, the Germs, Phranc (then in Catholic Discipline), and women that came to be known as the Go-Go's."

-Chicano rock, 1990s–present
+Chicano Rock, 1990s–Present

 Many popular Chicano and Chicano-led rock bands began to emerge during the mid and late 90s such as P.O.D., Los Lonely Boys, MxPx, Adema, Downset, Spineshank, At the Drive-In, Fenix TX, Ünloco, Union 13, Voodoo Glow Skulls, Ozomatli, The Latin Soul Syndicate, and El Vez, the "Mexican Elvis."
 In the early 2000s the progressive Latin-influenced rock band The Mars Volta came onto the scene.

 Modern age Chicana punk rock band, Girl in a Coma, express their Chicana experience through their music and artistic expression.
 Girl in a Coma consists of three members, the two sisters, Nina Diaz, Phanie Diaz and their long time friend, Jenn Alva.
 Although they claim that they do not consider themselves to be a Latin rock group due to their lack of Spanish speaking fluency, it can't be denied that they are a reflection of the Chicana experience.
 Furthermore, their inability to speak Spanish fluently did not restrict them from releasing their album, "Trio B.C" that plays tribute to the sisters' grandfather's tejano band in which they recorded the last track, "Ven Cera", completely in Spanish.
 Girl in a Coma are the modern Chicana punkeras that have already picked up quite the large audience since their 2007 debut with their "all-American" punk rock feel.
 Although, the Latin undertones of their roots are not prominent in their current records, there is a possibility that they will be in their future records as Nina Diaz has stated that she's been trying to learn Spanish here and there but it is in her plans to someday write an album completely in Spanish.

 In the 2020s, a new generation of Chicano rock artists, influenced by bands such as Cafe Tacuba and Tame Impala, have incorporated alternative rock elements into regional Mexican-style music.
 Ivan Cornejo, for example, first gained prominence for his "indie Sierreño" style of music.